ChilliCream/hotchocolate-docs/docs/schema-interface-type.md

 With _Hot Chocolate_ you can define an interface by using the GraphQL SDL syntax or by using C#.
 In contrast to objects we do not need to specify resolvers for interface fields since the interface only specifies the structure of the data that can be queried but not how to retrieve the data.

-In order to specify an interface we only have to write an actual C# interface.
+In order to specify an interface, we only have to write an actual C# interface.

 ```csharp
 public interface INode